education.vic.gov.au

 Notification about the review

-The School Review Unit emails principals by the end of Term 2 in the year prior to review to confirm:
+The School Planning, Review and Annual Reporting Unit emails principals by the end of Term 2 in the year before the review to confirm:

-• the allocated term of review, noting senior education improvement leaders (SEILs) will discuss suitable timing with the principal and communicate preferences to the School Review Unit in advance
+• the allocated term of review, noting senior education improvement leaders (SEILs) will discuss suitable timing with the principal and communicate preferences to the School Planning, Review and Annual Reporting Unit in advance

 • how to register for school review professional learning

-• the date when the school’s PRSE template will be available in the Strategic Planning Online Tool (SPOT).
-For more information refer to the Pre-review self-evaluation guidance chapter.
+• the date when the school’s pre-review self-evaluation (PRSE) template will be available on the Strategic Planning Online Tool (SPOT).
+For more information, refer to the Pre-review self-evaluation guidance chapter.

 Reviewers will contact principals and SEILs 2 terms before the review to introduce themselves, arrange the preparation meeting and set specific school review dates.